 This is a lot of money and my top tip is to research any discount tickets or options.
 For example the half fare card of the Swiss railway.
 (Which, duh, cuts the price in half).
 Or opt for the Swiss pass (travel 100% free) or Interrail or Eurail tickets where you only need to pay half price for the boat ticket.

-For everyone traveling on the railway journey (from Flüelen to Lugano, or a part of this) a mandatory reservation costs is needed.
+For everyone traveling on the railway journey (from Flüelen to Lugano, or a part of this) mandatory reservation cost is needed.
 If you can’t purchase online, you must pay to the personnel aboard the train.

 Seasonal discount tickets and discounts for children, elderly, groups and students apply.
 Always research the best option for your situation.